wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/power-bi-embedded-content/includes/optimize-experience.md

 powerbi.bootstrap(embedContainer, { type: 'report' });
 ```

 Consider using bootstrap when your app's web page first loads.
-While that happens, server-side calls retrieve the Power BI content details and access token.
+While that happens, server-side calls can retrieve the Power BI content details and access token.
 When the server-side calls complete, embed the Power BI content.

 > [!div class="mx-imgBorder"]
 > ![Diagram of the bootstrap flow described in the previous paragraph.](../media/bootstrap.png)